Skip to Content

 Employers and employees can work together with Access to Work to ensure that reasonable adjustments are made to accommodate the needs of people with hearing loss, making the workplace more inclusive and accessible.

-Employers should note you shouldn’t ask employees about their hearing loss during a job interview.
-Once a successful candidate has been chosen any disability or health condition that could impact their work can be discussed.
+Employers should note that you shouldn’t ask employees about their hearing loss during a job interview.
+Once a successful candidate has been chosen, any disability or health condition that could impact their work can be discussed.

-Ideally, this discussion is encouraged as 54% of workers with hearing loss have avoided telling their employers, this could lead to missing out on vital aid and support available.
+Ideally, this discussion is encouraged as 54% of workers with hearing loss have avoided telling their employers, which could lead to missing out on vital aid and support available.

 And remember, embracing disability inclusion is beneficial for all.
 Companies that actively promote disability inclusion have documented a remarkable 30% increase in profit margins compared to their counterparts.